By Robbie Alexander, NSCA-CPT, APDT

 So now that you’ve heard of lucuma powder, your health and your family’s health is worth the effort to do a little research on it and get some on your next trip to the grocery store.

 So what are your favorite juicing and smoothie secret ingredients?
-Do you enjoy them more for the deliciousness of their health benefits?
+Do you enjoy them more for their deliciousness or their health benefits?
 Its never too much to ask for both.
 Real wealth begins with inner health.

 You should consult your physician or other health care professional before starting this or any other fitness or nutritional program to determine if it is right for your needs.
 This publication offers health, fitness and nutritional information and is designed for educational purposes only.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
 Do not disregard, avoid or delay obtaining medical or health related advice from your health-care professional because of something you may have read in this article.
 The use of any information provided in this article is solely at your own risk.